trust-ai/SafeBench/README.md

 --scenario_id: choose from 1 - 8
 --method: now only support "standard"
 --running_mode: choose from "serial" and "parallel", for now please first use serial
---scenario_num: amount of scenarios you want to run simultanwously
+--scenario_num: amount of scenarios you want to run simultaneously
 ```

 Note that if you are running on a remote server via ssh, you have to first create a virtual screen and specify the DISPLAY number: